claudiocp/ohmydebn/README.md

 To start a text editor, press Super + N. This launches the beautiful and powerful combination of Neovim with LazyVim.
 The first time it loads, it will install several plugins.
 Once that is done, you can press the Q key until you get to the main menu.
 You can then press the space bar and then the E key to open Explorer.

 ![OhMyDebn Neovim screenshot](images/ohmydebn-neovim.png)

+The hotkeys section below includes more hotkeys for Neovim and a link to additional information.

 # Hotkeys